 Defenses to a Spinal Injury Case

-When an injured party is preparing to file a or lawsuit because of their spinal cord injury, it is helpful to understand the common defenses used to minimize or deny a personal injury claim.
+When an injured party is preparing to hire a personal injury lawyer nearby because of their spinal cord injury, it is helpful to understand the common defenses used to minimize or deny a personal injury claim.
 The most common defenses are denial of injury, contributory and comparative negligence, and assumption of risk.

 Denial of Injury

 If a victim of a spinal cord injury does not take proper steps to ensure that their injury is documented, the defense may later argue that the accident did not cause the injury.
 They may argue that they injury was preexisting, meaning it was present before the accident.
 They may also take a trickier route and argue that the injury occurred during the accident but was minor in nature until the injured did something to exasperate it, like going out dancing.
 This highlights the importance of collecting evidence, treating as soon as possible, and the use of social media during a case.

 Contributory and Comparative Negligence